An algebraic model for commutative HZ-algebras: Abstract

 \section{Abstract}

-We show that the homotopy category of commutative algebra spectra over the Eilenberg-Mac\,Lane spectrum of the integers is equivalent to the homotopy category of $E_\infty$-monoids in unbounded chain complexes.
+We show that the homotopy category of commutative algebra spectra over the Eilenberg-Mac\,Lane spectrum of {an arbitrary commutative ring $R$} is equivalent to the homotopy category of $E_\infty$-monoids in unbounded chain complexes {over $R$}.
 We do this by establishing a chain of Quillen equivalences between the corresponding model categories.
 We also provide a Quillen equivalence to commutative monoids in the category of functors from the category of finite sets and injections to unbounded chain complexes.